lokranjanp/2FA/README.md

 I will try to include famous Auth services like Google Authenticator or Microsoft Authenticator for 2FA code generation.

 ## Conclusion
-This whole project from thought to implementation to deployment was a good experience to learn about database, data handling, data security and a bit of web development too.
+- This whole project from thought to implementation to deployment was a good experience to learn about database, data handling, data security and a bit of web development too.
-Special thanks to Dr. Suhaas K P for teaching the course Cryptography and Network Security and making it very interesting.
+- Special thanks to Dr. Suhaas K P for teaching the course Cryptography and Network Security and making it interesting.